SwapnilGopale/DSA-JS/README.md

 # DSA-JS
-Going to solve DSA problems and will add some notes daily.
+Going to solve DS and Algos and will add some notes.